Radical or moderate? Trump paints Democratic ticket as both

 “The ‘suburban housewife’ will be voting for me.
 They want safety & are thrilled that I ended the long running program where low income housing would invade their neighborhood.
 Biden would reinstall it, in a bigger form, with Corey Booker in charge!” he tweeted Wednesday, referring to Sen. Cory Booker, the former mayor of Newark, New Jersey, who is also Black.

+The president’s struggle to define Harris seemed evident immediately.
+Referring to notes in the White House briefing room, Trump called Harris “nasty” and categorized her as the most liberal member of the Senate, an allegation that surely came as a surprise to self-described democratic socialist Bernie Sanders and the progressive Elizabeth Warren.

+On Fox News Channel, the hours after Biden’s announcement served as a Harris punching fest, with host after host and panels testing various lines of attack.
+After a guest corrected Tucker Carlson’s pronunciation of Harris’ first name (She writes in her autobiography that it’s pronounced “’comma-la,’ like the punctuation remark.”)
+Carlson responded angrily, “So what?”

-“As he struggles in vain attempts to tear the American people apart and distract the country from his devastating mismanagement with clumsy, bigoted lies, he’s only further discrediting himself — and proving that he’s dumbfounded after Joe Biden’s selection of a strong running mate who he himself said not two weeks ago would be a ‘fine choice,’” he said.
+Biden campaign spokesperson Andrew Bates accused Trump of struggling “in vain attempts to tear the American people apart and distract the country from his devastating mismanagement with clumsy, bigoted lies,” and called him “dumbfounded after Joe Biden’s selection of a strong running mate who he himself said not two weeks ago would be a ‘fine choice.’”

 One Trump campaign official who spoke on condition of anonymity to discuss strategy said the mixed messages were aimed at different audiences — the political equivalent of Trump’s campaign trying to have its cake and eat it, too — as it looks to animate its own supporters against “radicals” and sow apathy across the aisle.